 Join Troop 251

 The normal Troop meeting time is Monday from 7:00pm – 8:30pm.
-The Troop meets at Vicksburg United Methodist Church in the Taylor Room during the winter months and at the Cabin at Camp Char Le Maude on Barton Lake during the Spring, Summer, and Fall.
-Pre-meeting activities start at 6:45pm.
+The Troop meets at Vicksburg United Methodist Church in the Taylor Room during the winter months (November thru February and at the Cabin at Camp Char Le Maude on Barton Lake during the warmer months (March thru October).

 When Ready To Join